 You may also find these contracts of use:

-This document is in two versions - English and Chinese.
-The licence is granted by a producer of retail goods to a licensee to manufacture the goods for retail sale in a foreign country.
-The…
+This Chinese retail licence is in two versions - English and Chinese.
+The licence is granted by a producer of retail goods to a licensee to manufacture the goods for retail sale in a foreign…